Whatsapp Icon

 The advancement of oral medications, such as lenalidomide, and targeted therapy options, like proteasome inhibitors (e.g., bortezomib), have transformed treatment protocols.
 These therapies not only provide convenience but also target the disease more precisely, reducing damage to healthy cells and minimizing side effects.

 These developments in multiple myeloma treatment exemplify the remarkable strides being made in the fight against this disease.
-The focus on personalized medicine, targeting specific pathways and genetic markers of myeloma cells, continues to evolve, with research and clinical trials driving forward the potential for even more effective treatments in the near future.
+The focus on personalized medicine, targeting specific pathways and genetic markers of myeloma cells, continues to evolve, with research and clinical trials driving forward the potential for even more effective treatments shortly.

 Looking Ahead